Matcha

 Matcha is a finely ground powder made from specially grown and processed green tea leaves (Camellia sinensis).
 The tea plants are shade-covered for 20-30 days before harvest, which increases chlorophyll and L-theanine content.
 The leaves are then stone-ground into a fine powder.

-Key nutrients and compounds
+Key nutrients in matcha

 A typical 2g serving of matcha powder (one teaspoon) provides approximately 60-70mg caffeine, 20-30mg L-theanine, and 100-140mg EGCG.
 It also contains chlorophyll, beta-carotene, vitamin K, and trace minerals.
 Matcha has roughly 3 times the catechin content of high-quality brewed green tea per serving.